nullivex/ah-wiki/core/Stats.md

 ## Stats

-actionHero ships with stats backend (in redis) to store and retrieve stats about your application.
+actionHero ships with stats backend (in redis) to store and retrieve metrics about your application.

 Many of the core actionHero features (cache, web/tcp/websocket servers, etc) are instrumented with stats, but you are encouraged to add more!